 If you have a default warrant against you, you should resolve it immediately with your attorney at your side.
 Your lawyer can set a date for you to appear in court to deal with the default warrant.
 By voluntarily appearing in court, it is more likely the judge will go easier on you as it shows you are not trying to evade law enforcement and criminal charges.

 In many situations, if you appear in court voluntarily, the court will have the default warrant removed, and may assess a default warrant removal fee of $50.
 However, if you have had several default warrants on the case or if the case involved serious criminal charges in Massachusetts, such as a 3rd or subsequent DUI or assault and battery, the court could conduct a hearing to determine if you will need to post bail as a condition of release.

 Remember that having a warrant out for your arrest, even a default warrant, can lead to arrest at any time, You might be at home, the gym, work, a friend’s house, or at a family event.
 If the police discover that you have a default warrant, you can be handcuffed and arrested right there.
 With a good defense attorney, arrangements often can be made that you will not be arrested for the warrant at all.

 It is possible to have an arrangement made to get the warrant removed without going to court, but it is unusual.
 As noted above, it is always better to voluntarily come to court and have the warrant removed.
 But if you come to court under arrest, no matter what you say to the judge, you will not have much credibility.

 So What's Next

-If you are facing a default warrant in Massachusetts or another state, it is important to have a skilled criminal defense attorney working for you.
+If you are facing a default warrant in Massachusetts or another state, it is important to have a skilled top boston criminal defense attorney working for you.
 Do not delay.
 Do not pretend the warrant will go away.
 The best way forward is to work with an attorney in a proactive manner and have the warrant taken care of.
 Attorney Geoffrey Nathan can help you fight your default warrant.
-For a legal consultation, please contact him at (617) 472-5775.
+For a legal consultation, please text him at 1-617-905-1433.